A two-state solution would be “suicide” for Israel, Bayit Yehudi Knesset candidate Jeremy Gimpel said in Tel Aviv on Wednesday night.

 Knesset candidate Nily Shiryon from Strong Israel said, “There already is a Palestinian state and it’s called Jordan.”

-The Post’s Knesset reporter Lahav Harkov moderated the debate, which covered topics ranging from electoral reform, education and, of course, national security.
+’s Knesset reporter Lahav Harkov moderated the debate, which covered topics ranging from electoral reform, education and, of course, national security.

 The panel also included Knesset candidates Public Diplomacy and Diaspora Affairs Minister Yuli Edelstein (Likud Beytenu), MK Doron Avital (Kadima), Dov Lipman (Yesh Atid), Alon Tal (The Tzipi Livni Party/Green Movement) and Hilik Bar (Labor), and Menahem Shemtov (Shas).